Hohenfels, Bavaria: Combat Maneuver Training Center

 In 1988, Hohenfels became the home of the Combat Maneuver Training Center (CMTC), the mission of which was to provide realistic combined arms training for the United States Army, Europe, and Seventh Army's maneuver battalion task forces in force-on-force exercises.

 Exercises revolved around the fictional nation of Danubia and its three provinces of friendly Sowenia, hostile Vilslakia, and neutral Jursland.
 The opposing force was the fictional army of Danubia.
 The 1st Battalion, 4th Infantry Regiment represented the "4th Guards Motorized Rifle Regiment".
 M113A2s were used to replicate Soviet BMP-2 IFVs and M60A3 tanks were used to replicate Soviet T-80 tanks.

 Joint Multinational Readiness Center

-In December 2005, the CMTC was transformed and officially renamed the Joint Multinational Readiness Center (JMRC), part of the Joint Multinational Training Center (JMTC), which oversees training of all of United States Army Europe (USAREUR).
+In December 2005, the CMTC was transformed and officially renamed the Joint Multinational Readiness Center (JMRC), part of the Joint Multinational Training Center (JMTC), which oversees training of all of United States Army Europe (USAREUR).Today, JMRC continues to conduct numerous training exercises with NATO allies and partners.
+Typically, 6-8 major training exercises are executed, each lasting roughly 20 days.